Deccanolestes

+Deccanolestes is an extinct genus of scansorial, basal euarchontan from the Late Cretaceous (Maastrichtian) and Paleocene Intertrappean Beds of Andhra Pradesh, India.

+Taxonomy

-Deccanolestes is a scansorial, basal Euarchontan from the Late Cretaceous (Maastrichtian) and Paleocene Intertrappean Beds of Andhra Pradesh, India.
-It may be closely related to Sahnitherium.
-Deccanolestes has been referred to Palaeoryctidae in the past, but recent evidence has shown that it is either the most basal Euarchontan, as the earliest known Adapisoriculid, or as a stem-afrotherian.
+Deccanolestes may be closely related to Sahnitherium.
+Deccanolestes has been referred to Palaeoryctidae in the past, but recent evidence has shown that it is either the most basal euarchontan, as an early adapisoriculid, or as a stem-afrotherian.

 Species

 Deccanolestes hislopi is based on an isolated first upper molar (VPL/JU/NKIM/10).
 A third molar, a lower third premolar, various other isolated teeth, and some postcranial remains have been referred to it.

 Deccanolestes robustus is based on an isolated lower first molar.
 Isolated teeth and some ankle remains have also been referred to it.

 Deccanolestes narmadensis is based on an isolated rear molar.

 Alongside Bharattherium, Deccanolestes is among the two mammal taxa that survived the KT event in India.